 - Introduction to basic arithmetic.
 In addition to the numbers, there are three extra cards.
-One is for addition (+), the other one is for subtraction (-) and the third one is an equal sign (=).
-Well, you get what the makers had in mind ☺.
-Hold out the number 2 card, followed by the + card, then the number 5 card, and the = card and finish the equation with the number 7 card.
+One is for addition (+), the other one is for subtraction (-), and the third one is an equal sign (=).
+Well, you get what the makers had in mind.
+Hold out the number 2 card, followed by the + card, then the number 5 card, and the = card, and finish the equation with the number 7 card.
 Just like that, your toddler will learn that 2 + 5 = 7.

 5. School Zone Alphabet Flash Cards – best flash cards for toddlers to learn the alphabet

-This is yet another great set of flash cards for 2-year-olds or toddlers who are in that age range.
+This is yet another great set of flash cards for 2-year-olds or toddlers in that age range.
 School Zone recommends this deck for 3+ year-olds, but you won’t lose anything in introducing your enthusiastic learner to these flash cards when he/she is 2 years old.
-In fact, there may be more to gain because at that age he/she can already associate things.
+In fact, there may be more to gain because, at that age, he/she can already associate things.
 He/she will look at an image and associate it with the corresponding letter.
 You can go the extra mile and teach him/her a few things about pronouncing the letters and basic phonetics.
 That’s how helpful these flash cards can be in language development.

 Reasons to Buy the School Zone Alphabet Flash Cards

 - Teaches alphabet.
 The deck has 26 letters in uppercase and 26 letters in lowercase.
-Each letter has a phonic association like A for apple, B for bee and C for crab.
+Each letter has a phonic association like A for apple, B for bee, and C for crab.
 You can go a step further and introduce your young champ to spelling by forming simple words (like ace, bee, do and eat) using the cards.

-- Makes excellent toy.
+- Makes an excellent toy.
 How about using this deck in card games?
 Try the matching game with your child.
 Let him/her match the uppercase and lowercase of a letter to win.
 Or you can start by picking out one letter and let him/her pick the one to follow in alphabetical order.
 There’s just so much you can do with these.

 6. Carson Dellosa Alphabet Flash Cards – best flash cards for toddlers to learn phonics songs of the alphabet

 The main difference between these flash cards and the School Zone Alphabet Flash Cards is that this set has the same image for uppercase and lowercase letters.
-For example, the uppercase letter “D” is for dog just as lowercase letter “d” is for dog.
+For example, the uppercase letter “D” is for dog, just as the lowercase letter “d” is for dog.
 This consistency is what makes it a perfect set for phonics songs.
 Otherwise, these two decks of cards are mostly similar.

 Reasons to Buy the Carson Dellosa Alphabet Flash Cards

 - Picture cues.
 Phonic associations are basically pictured cues that also act as learning tools.
-When your child is tired of learning the alphabet you can switch to the images and let him/her identify an apple, dog, zebra, elephant, fox, lion and every image that he/she can.
+When your child is tired of learning the alphabet, you can switch to the images and let him/her identify an apple, dog, zebra, elephant, fox, lion, and every image that he/she can.

 - Good quality cards.
 The glossy card stock used to make these flash cards makes them eye-catchy and also durable.

-That way you will give him/her the much-needed boost in language development, problem-solving, counting, arithmetic and a ton of other skills.
+That way, you will give him/her the much-needed boost in language development, problem-solving, counting, arithmetic, and a ton of other skills.
 And yes, you need the best flash cards for toddlers.